Sandy Lane

 For me, packing for our vacations is both a pleasure and a curse.
 I love the thought of leaving, but hate the activity of getting ready.
 Suitcases line my bedroom floor for days ahead of time.
 I put things in and then take them out.
 It’s hard to plan the perfect “go-with-everything wardrobe”.
 There is so much to think about, especially when you have children!
 The new airline rules for the number of suitcases and carry-on-bags you can take with you just add another frustrating dimension to this task!

-All the cottages are privately owned and are fully furnished and decorated to the homeowner's personal taste.
+All our Sandy Lane cottages are privately owned and are fully furnished and decorated to the homeowner's personal taste.
 Kitchens are well equipped with dishes, glasses, cutlery, pots & pans, cookware and linens.
 All the beds have mattress pads, pillows, sheet sets, blankets, bed spreads or comforters.
 Most of the cottages have BBQs and patio furniture.

-Here is a list of some of the personal things that you are going to have to bring with you.
+Basically all you have to bring is your food and your clothes.
+To help with the packing, here is a list of some of the personal things that you might want to bring with you.

 Groceries